Where to buy Nintendo Switch

 Amazon

 It's nearly impossible to be fast enough on the draw to officially purchase the Nintendo Switch from Amazon.
 You have to know exactly when it goes on sale and hit the buy button within minutes.
 There are, however, a lot of marked up units available from resellers.
-You will see the price range from about $350 to $400, on average, though I've seen the go for as low as $325.
+You will see the price range from about $350 to $400, on average, though I've seen them go for as low as $325.
+Currently, Amazon notes that the next time there will be a shipment in stock is July 25.
 This Friday, however, it is highly likely that Amazon will release a fairly large supply for sale starting at about 9:00 a.m.
 PT.
 So, bookmark the page (don't wait for Amazon to send you an email about it), and refresh it regularly starting at 9:00 a.m. on Friday and you might just get lucky.

 GameStop

 GameStop is a great place to shop for all your gaming needs.
 Although it's a small company, compared to the likes of Amazon or Best Buy, it's "in good" with major game distributors like Nintendo.
 As of this writing, they are currently out of stock online, but you can take your chances with an in-store visit.
 GameStop regularly gets small shipments sent to their retail locations.
-Nintendo Life reports that GameStop will have the Switch in stock on Friday, and you can take advantage of up to $200 in trade to put toward your new Switch.
+BGR reports that GameStop has a limited amount of Switch stock available between now and July 21.
+You can also preorder one of the retailer's infamous Switch bundles for $499, which includes the Switch and three games, or two games and a couple of themed Street Fighter toys.
+Unfortunately, the bundles don't ship until July 28, but you'd still get your hands on one within a week.

 Best Buy

 Best Buy is one of your best bets for getting your hands on a Nintendo Switch very soon.
-According to GameZone, Best Buy will get a new wave of shipments this Friday alongside the release of Mario Kart 8, so you can pick up the console and the newest hotness at the same time.
+The company's weekly ad for July 16 - 21 shows that the console, as well as Splatoon 2, will be available this Friday, so you can pick up the console and the newest hotness at the same time.
 If you want to start playing right away, I suggest you hop in your car and drive to your local Best Buy before they even open to be sure you'll have a chance to get one right away.
-You can also take your chances online starting March 29 if you have fast clicking fingers.

 Target